exercism/problem-specifications/exercises/all-your-base/instructions.md

 # Instructions

-Convert a number, represented as a sequence of digits in one base, to a sequence of digits in another base.
+Convert a sequence of digits in one base, representing a number, into a sequence of digits in another base, representing the same number.

 ~~~~exercism/note
 Try to implement the conversion yourself.